 Many pelvis injuries can take a long time to recover from.
 The pelvis is an important part of the body joining the upper and lower parts of the body.
 Any type of pelvis injury can be debilitating, difficult to recover from and have a huge impact on your life.
-If you or a loved one is suffering from a pelvis injury caused by somebody else’s negligence, you could be eligible to claim compensation for any suffering.
-This guide on pelvis injury claims will show you how to start your claim and how much compensation you could receive.
+If you or a loved one is suffering from a pelvis injury caused by somebody else’s negligence, you could be eligible to make a pelvis injury claim for compensation for any suffering.

 Our team of specially trained advisors can help if you would like to take action.
 They’ll review your claim, provide advice and explain your options for free following a no-obligation consultation.
 If a pelvis injury claim appears to be viable, we could appoint one of our personal injury solicitors to it.
 They’ll represent you on a No Win No Fee basis if your claim is taken on meaning you won’t be asked to pay their fees unless your claim is successful.

 To find out more about your chances of being compensated for a pelvis injury, please call our team on 0800 6524 881 today.
 Otherwise, please continue reading to learn more about the claims process.

 - Am I Eligible To Make A Pelvis Injury Compensation Claim?

 - Incidents Leading To Pelvis Injury Claims